wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/iterables/while_loops.md

 A **while loop** repeatedly executes a block of code as long as a condition is truthy.
 The condition is checked before each iteration, and the loop continues until the condition becomes falsy.

+## Why this matters

+While loops are essential when you need to repeat code an unknown number of times, continuing until a condition changes.
+They're perfect for situations where you don't know in advance how many iterations you'll need—like reading input until a valid value is entered, processing data until a certain state is reached, or running game loops until the game ends.
+While loops give you flexibility that for loops can't provide when the termination condition depends on runtime behavior rather than a fixed sequence.
+Understanding when to use while loops versus for loops helps you choose the right tool for each situation and write code that handles dynamic, condition-based repetition.

 ## Basic syntax

 The basic form of a while loop looks like this: